 The country is becoming a battleground for powerful multinationals and homegrown Indian companies, and the government has been pursuing e-commerce regulations to help protect local businesses and Indian consumers.
 But I think there will be a limit to how much they push.
 Modi has been an advocate of a “digital India,” and U.S.-led investments to sell to Indian consumers have been substantial.

-Companies like Amazon and Walmart are pursuing strategies that could ultimately restructure traditional distribution channels in India, reshaping how household staples and other items get from manufacturing plants to neighborhood stores.
+Companies like Amazon, Walmart and Reliance are all pursuing strategies that could ultimately restructure traditional distribution channels in India, reshaping how household staples and other items get from manufacturing plants to neighborhood stores.

 This could translate into lower prices, more efficient supply chains and less waste — especially for food products.
 In theory, this could help curb inflation in India (historically an issue) and keep interest rates lower.

-Our investment analysts remains positive on a few private sector banks, which have grown rapidly over the past decade.
-They are focusing on top-notch management teams and banks with quality loan underwriting standards.
+Our investment analysts in New World Fund remain positive on a few private sector banks, namely HDFC and Kotak Mahindra.
+These banks have grown rapidly over the past decade.
+They have top-notch management teams and quality loan underwriting standards.
 With loan issues bogging down some of the state-run banks and non-bank lenders, they should continue to gain market share.

 The new bankruptcy law should strengthen the credit system and corporate governance.
 So far, it appears to be progressing well.
 Based on data we’ve seen, the average time to resolve a bad debt issue shrunk markedly to 310 days, with an average recovery rate of 49%.
 That compares with an average of 10 years and 22% recovery rate before the law took effect.